 What is SSL Pinning?

-If there is a mismatch between the server and the local copy of certificates, the connection will simply be disrupted, and no further user data will be even sent to that server.
-This enforcement ensures that the user devices are communicating only to the dedicated trustful servers.SSL Pinning prevents a man-in-the-middle attack, which means an attacker can not intercept the traffic and modify the data.
-If an attacker can not intercept the traffic then the application automatically prevents many server-side vulnerabilities.
-Because an attacker can not perform API-level test cases.
-That’s why implementing SSL is very important.
+If there is a mismatch between the server and the local copy of certificates, the connection will simply be disrupted, and no further user data will be sent to that server.
+This enforcement ensures that user devices communicate only with dedicated, trustful servers.SSL Pinning prevents a man-in-the-middle attack, which means an attacker can not intercept the traffic and modify the data.
+If an attacker can not intercept the traffic, the application automatically prevents many server-side vulnerabilities.
+Because an attacker can not perform API-level test cases, implementing SSL is very important.

 Before starting, first Identify whether the application is built in Flutter or Xamarin